fraenkel-lab/GarNet/docs/source/index.rst

 Some important notes:

-- GarNet uses tab-delimited files, otherwise known as tsv's.
+- GarNet mostly uses tab-delimited files, otherwise known as tsv's.
 BED files are already tsv, so no worries there.

-- GarNet saves intermediate files for all input datasets, which it can use instead of raw tsv's saving computation and time.
-Those are pickled IntervalTrees (files which end in .pickle)

-- We've supplied such intermediate files for motifs and genes in the repo, leaving it to you to supply the peaks file and the expression file.
+- In order to map peaks, a genome annotation file is required, processed into a "GarNet File".
+There is such a file for hg19, mm9, and mm10.

 .. automodule:: garnet